benmaudslay/starWarsQuoteMachine/README.md

-# Star Wars Quote Machine (API IS NO LONGER ACTIVE)
+# Star Wars Quote Machine

-Get star wars quotes!
+Get star wars quotes from the light and the dark side of the force!

+The Star Wars Quotes API was removed and a small json file with quotes is being used as a substitute